georgedouzas/copier-pdm-nox/project/CONTRIBUTING.md

 The next steps should be followed during development:

 - `git checkout -b new-branch-name` to create a new branch and then modify the code.
-- `pdm formattting` to auto-format the code and docstrings.
+- `pdm formatting` to auto-format the code and docstrings.
 - `pdm checks` to apply all checks.
 - `pdm tests` to run the tests.
-- `pdm serve-docs` if you updated the documentation or the project dependencies to check that everything looks as expected.
+- `pdm docs serve` if you updated the documentation or the project dependencies to check that everything looks as expected.

 ## Commit message convention